 Cleaning and cottage preparation policy

 Firstly, we want to give our housekeeper as much time as possible to clean our property.
 We will continue to offer flexible check in and check out days.
-This enables us to build in a minimum of 54 hours between guests and therefore extra cleaning time.
+Checkin days are currently Wednesday, Friday, Saturday and Sunday.
 This will allow her to clean more deeply and not feel rushed in any way.
 She will also be doing the following: